2005–06 Minnesota Golden Gophers women's ice hockey season: Schedule

+News and notes

 In her freshman year, Gigi Marvin ranked second on the team in points and first in assists with 30.
 She tied for fourth in the WCHA in overall scoring and second in assists.
 She had seven power-play goals, three game-winning goals and one short-handed goal.
 In addition, she was named the WCHA Rookie of the Week five times.
-On October 7, 2005, she earned her first career goal on her first career shot in a 3-0 win over Connecticut.
+On October 7, 2005, she earned her first career goal on her first career shot in a 3–0 win over Connecticut.

 She had a four-game scoring streak from October 14–22.
-On November 4, she had a career-high five point game in the 9-5 win over Ohio State, including four assists.
+On November 4, she had a career-high five point game in the 9–5 win over Ohio State, including four assists.
 For her efforts, she was named the WCHA Rookie of the Week.
-She added three assists in a 5-1 win over Brown on November 12.
+She added three assists in a 5–1 win over Brown on November 12.